 - Veterans: Visit our “Veterans and Finances” page to find resources and strategies to move your finances forward.

 After finishing the course, Wisconsin residents can receive a certificate of completion if you meet the requirements.

 Interested in Taking the Course?

-The program can be completed online and/or in partnership with an Extension educator.
+The online program can be completed in partnership with an Extension educator.

 Option 1: Online Self Study only

 For individuals who wish to view the online program without financial coaching.

 This option is best if you do not live in Wisconsin or live in a Wisconsin county without a Money Matters instructor.

 Certificates of completion are only available for Wisconsin residents.